 Q&A with Thomas

-Thomas Hadjadj is the Head of Display Europe for Meetic.
-He’s been at the company for nearly 8 years, first representing France then all of Europe.
+Thomas Hadjadj was formerly Head of Display Europe for Meetic.
+He was at Meetic for nearly 8 years, first representing France then all of Europe.
 He holds a business law degree and a Masters in Marketing.
 He enjoys the competitive nature of the dating apps arena he competes in and understands that agility is required to innovate from a product and user acquisition point of view.

 In your own words, tell us about the app(s) that you manage?

 Meetic/Match developed apps for our core brands across Europe (Meetic, Match, Lexa, Lovescout24).
 These apps are great to meet new people and maybe find love!
 We publish new releases and features regularly so users always find new things to do and interact within the apps.
 For example: geotargeting to meet people around you, incognito mode to visit people discreetly, “boost” to be on top of people search, and Spotify to share and send music to your contacts.

 What drove you to get started in mobile marketing?